php-fig/fig-standards/proposed/http-client/http-client.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

+## Goal

+The goal of this PSR is to allow developers to create libraries decoupled from HTTP client implementations.
+This will make libraries more reusable as it reduces the number of dependencies and lowers the likelihood to get version conflicts.

+The second goal is that HTTP clients can be replaced as per the [Liskov substitutions principle][Liskov].
+This means that all clients MUST behave in the same when sending a request.

 ## Specification

 ### Client